Meridian Community College provides a variety of campus organizations, special interest groups and social activities for students.

 The Campus Life Program provides activities designed to complement and supplement classroom education by providing another kind of learning experience.
 Campus Life involves students in the College and community, provides leadership-training opportunities and creates professional and personal growth opportunities through student organizations.

 - Marketing/Technology Association (DECA)

 Student organization designed to provide students the opportunity to be academically prepared, community oriented, professionally responsible and experienced leaders in the various fields of business.

 Strives to develop future leaders in the hospitality area by helping students grow and develop as professional managers.
 Programs and activities are planned to focus on the hospitality/tourism industry.

 - Phi Beta Lambda (PBL)

-Seeks to bridge the gap between school, community, church and civic activities, and organizations and helps students become useful, productive citizens of their community while earning a living.
-Phi Beta Lambda offers scholarships, conferences, social activities, and school activities to students.
+Seeks to bridge the gap between school, community, church and civic activities, and organizations and to help students become useful, productive citizens of their community while earning a living.
+Phi Beta Lambda offers scholarships, conferences, social activities and school activities to students.
 Any student taking one business or computer course is invited to become a Phi Beta Lambda member.
-Phi Beta Lambda is open to students in the Business and Office Technology and Information Technology.
+Phi Beta Lambda is open to students in the Business and Office Technology and Information Technology programs.

 - Student Association of Broadcasters (SAB)

 Student organization is open to Broadcasting students and provides a hands-on approach to learning broadcasting skills at MCC and in our community.